Parasite SEO Platform Map 2026: 80+ Properties Ranked by Real Utility

 Entity establishment: Crunchbase, Product Hunt, Academia.edu or ResearchGate, and the relevant review platform (Trustpilot, G2, Capterra) for your category.
 These don't drive traffic directly — they establish that your entity is real, credible, and contextually appropriate for your topic.

 AI search indexing: Structure content with single-claim paragraphs, question-formatted H2/H3 headers, comparison tables with explicit verdicts, and FAQ schema markup.
-Perplexity cites 2–3x more domains per answer than ChatGPT — structured content on fast-indexed platforms (GitHub, LinkedIn, Substack, Reddit) can appear in AI citations within 24–72 hours of publication.
+Pages using structured data receive 3.2 times more answer-engine citations on competitive topics than pages with minimal or no markup, per Bigeye Agency's 2026 analysis of AI Overview citation patterns.
+Structured content on fast-indexed platforms (GitHub, LinkedIn, Substack, Reddit) can appear in AI citations within 24–72 hours of publication.

 Web3 native (if relevant): Paragraph or Mirror for long-form research and permanent on-chain content.
 Farcaster/Warpcast for community distribution.